 Main function that parses the LHE samples, applies detector effects, checks cuts, and extracts the observables and weights.

 parse_events_as_xml [bool, optional] Decides whether the LHE events are parsed with an XML parser (more robust, but slower) or a text parser (less robust, faster).
 Default value: True.

 '''

 reset_cuts()

+Resets all cuts.

 '''